jackmangosa1/COA-challenge/README.md

 # B. Setup Instructions:

-Open a terminal or command prompt and navigate to the /challenges directory.
+Open a terminal or command prompt after navigation to the /challenges directory.
 Run the file using Node.js by executing the following command:

 ```bash